bogaudio/BogaudioModules/README.md

   - Audio input at port IN is sent through the internal VCA -- controlled by knob SIGNAL and the envelope -- to port OUT.
   - A trigger CV at the TRIGGER port, or a press of the TRIGGER button, will start the envelope cycle.
 When the off stage completes, a trigger is sent out at port END.
 If the CYCLE switch is set to LOOP, the envelope restarts immediately.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the maximum of the channels on input cables at TRIGGER or IN.
+Pressing the trigger button will trigger all channels.

 #### SHAPER+

 SHAPER+ is a SHAPER, with the addition of CV inputs for each knob, and gate outputs for each stage (a stage's gate output will be high for the duration of the stage).

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the maximum of the channels on input cables at TRIGGER or IN.
+Pressing the trigger button will trigger all channels.

 #### AD